Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Main results

-In dimension $d=3$, the minimal cut-off is given by the order of $m^\ast = \frac \gamma 6 \min ( (\alpha -1 )^{-1}, 5 \alpha^{-1} )$.
+In dimension $d=3$, the minimal cut-off is given by $m^\ast = \frac \gamma 6 \min ( (\alpha -1 )^{-1}, 5 \alpha^{-1} )$.
 As $\gamma$ can be chosen very close to one, for $\alpha$ larger but close to one, the previous bound tells us that we can choose cut-off of order almost $N^{-5/6}$, i.e. much smaller than the likely minimal inter-particles distance in position space ( of order $N^{-2/3}$, see the third section).
 With such a small cut-off, one could hope that it is almost never used when we calculate the interaction forces between particles.
-Only a negligible number of particles will become so close to each others during the time $T$.
+Only a negligible number of particles will become that close to one another before the time $T$.
 This suggests that there should be some way to extend the result of convergence without cut-off at least to some $\alpha>1$.

-Unfortunately, we do not know how to make rigorous the previous probabilistic argument on the close encounters.
+Unfortunately, we do not know how to make rigorous the previous argument on the close encounters.
 First it is highly difficult to translate for particles system that are highly correlated.
-To state it properly we need infinite bounds on the $2$ particles marginal.
-But obtaining such a bound for singular interaction seems difficult.
-Moreover, it remains to neglect the influence of particles that have had a close encounters (its trajectory after a encounter is not well controlled) on the other particles.
+To state it properly we need $L^\infty$ bounds on the $2$-particle marginal.
+But obtaining such a bound for singular interactions seems difficult.
+Moreover, it remains to control the influence of particles that have had a close encounters (their trajectories after a encounter are not well controlled) on the other particles.

-Let us also mention that astro-physicists doing gravitational simulations ($\alpha = d-1$) with tree codes usually use small cut-off parameters, lower than $N^{-1/d}$ by some order.
-See \cite{Dehn00} for a physical oriented discussion about the optimal length of this parameter.

-\paragraph{The structure of the force term: Potential, repulsion, attraction?} In the particular case where the force derives from a potential $F=-\nabla \Phi$, The system \eqref{eq:ODE0} is endowed with some important additional structure, for example the conservation of energy

-When the forces are repulsive, {\em i.e.} $\Phi\geq 0$, this immediately bounds the kinetic energy and separately the potential energy.
-However this precise structure is never used in this article, which may seem weird at first glance.
-We present here some arguments that can explain this fact.

-First, for the interactions considered in the case without cut-off, again satisfying a $(S^\alpha_\Phi)$ condition with $\alpha<1$, the potential $\Phi$ is continuous (hence locally bounded).
-In that case the singularity in the force term is too weak to really see or use a difference between repulsive and attractive interactions.
-Two particles having a close encounter cannot have a strong influence onto each other, both in the attractive or repulsive case.
-Similarly the fact that the interaction derive from a potential is not really useful, hence our choice later on of the slightly more general setting.